-Update: I have been invited by Dr Nessa Cronin, NUIG to present this material again, on art and sustainability policy for Ireland, in Galway, in Autumn 2018.
+Update: I have been invited by Dr Nessa Cronin, NUIG to present this material again, on art and sustainability policy for Ireland, in Galway, in May 2019.
 Please contact me, if you are interested in attending.

 A study I undertook last year, Creative Carlow Futures (Fitzgerald, 2017; download here) which began as a review of international art and sustainability for County Carlow, quickly grew to scope policy for all of Ireland.
 The report argues the under-acknowledged, but potential central role of the Irish art sector to engage civil society toward more sustainable futures.

 I have been fortunate in having received some very welcome support from artists and residents in Carlow and beyond.
 But to tell you the truth, I wasn’t sure where the report might lead.
 However, perhaps the shocking winter that Ireland has just experienced has focused minds.
 I submitted an abstract of the report recently for the 50th Conference of Irish Geographer’s because this year’s theme is ‘The Earth as Our Home’.
 To my surprise, I had an enthusiastic response and invitation to present my findings on 10 May, 2018 at Maynooth University.

 ‘Raising the Shining, Reflective Shield’: the urgent need for cultural policy